-2022 Virtual Annual Stockholder Meeting
+2024 Virtual Annual Stockholder Meeting

-In light of ongoing developments related to the coronavirus (COVID-19) pandemic and after careful consideration, the Board of Directors of LendingTree, Inc. (the "Company") has determined to hold a virtual annual meeting in order to protect the health and safety of our stockholders, Board, management and community.
-You will not be able to attend the meeting in person, but we are committed to ensuring that stockholders will be afforded comparable rights and opportunities to participate as they would at an in-person meeting.
-You will be able to attend the meeting online, vote your shares electronically and submit questions prior to the meeting by visiting www.virtualshareholdermeeting.com/TREE2022.
+The meeting will be a virtual annual meeting.
+You will not be able to attend the meeting in person, but we are committed to ensuring that stockholders will be afforded comparable rights and opportunities to participate as they would at an inperson meeting.
+You will be able to attend the meeting online, vote your shares electronically and submit questions prior to the meeting by visiting www.virtualshareholdermeeting.com/TREE2024.
 To participate in the virtual meeting, you will need the 16-digit control number included on your Notice, proxy card or voting instruction form.
 The meeting webcast will begin promptly at 11:00 a.m.
-Eastern Time on June 22, 2022.
+Eastern Time on June 12, 2024.
 We encourage you to access the meeting prior to the start time.
 Online check-in will begin at 10:45 a.m., Eastern Time, and you should allow ample time for the check-in procedures.
 If you encounter any difficulties accessing the virtual meeting during the check-in process or meeting time, please call 844-986-0822 / International: 303-562-9302 on the meeting date.
 Technical assistance will be available through the conclusion of the Annual Meeting.

-Our Board of Directors has set April 25, 2022 as the record date for the Annual Meeting.
+Our Board of Directors has set April 15, 2024, as the record date for the Annual Meeting.
 This means that holders of record of our common stock at the close of business on that date are entitled to receive notice of the Annual Meeting and to vote their shares at the Annual Meeting and any related adjournments or postponements.